 Community organisations also got involved, making donations and holding events, including a railway path walk by Braithwaite School which raised over £300 and a national fell running event hosted by Keswick Athletic Club which raised £1,250 from proceeds.
 On midsummers day, with the support of Keswick Scouts, Keswick Anglers, Keswick Lions, Keswick Town Council and the Love the Lakes shop, a duck race raised a further £1,300 for the campaign.

 As part of the campaign The Lake District Foundation hosted its first ever charity auction night and raised over £8,600 from 40 lots.
 Local businesses and celebrities donated fantastic prizes including a day on the Lake District Fells with Alan Hinkes OBE; the first Briton to climb the world’s highest mountains, the fourteen 8,000m peaks.
 The Lodore Falls Hotel & Spa kindly donated the venue, canopies, reception drinks and £20 per booking to the campaign.

 Members of the public could donate online, by cash, cheque, or Text Giving throughout the campaign and 6 local residents set up sponsored events of their own.
 Adam Bazire, owner of the Threlkeld Coffee Shop, has raised over £2,300 to date or his challenge to walk the full route of the old railway from Penrith station to the former Keswick station.

-We need to raise £300,000 by June 2018.
-We need your help to make this happen.
+If you didn’t get a chance to donate, your contribution would be very welcomed to support maintenance and repair of the path once it’s up and running.
 Every single donation big and small counts.
 You can donate directly on our Just Giving Page here or text ‘KTOT £10’ to 70070.
 If you prefer to send a cheque check out the details here.
 We thank you in advance for supporting the campaign.

-Keep up to date on the latest news and stories about the fundraising campaign here.
+Keep up to date on the latest developments, news and stories about the build, please visit the Lake District National Park news section here.